liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-The API was forcing to return a `PortletURL` and this makes things harder for developers who want to return another type of link.
-For example, in the case of Bookmarks, developers may want to automatically redirect to any other potential URL.
+The API was forcing implementations to return a `PortletURL`, making it difficult to return another type of link.
+For example, in the case of Bookmarks, developers wanted to automatically redirect to other potential URLs.

 ---------------------------------------